 If you intend to conduct suction dredging activities on Federal land it is in your best interest to contact the local BLM field office or FS ranger district to determine how you should proceed and what paperwork you may need to file.

 A mining claim gives the claimant the exclusive right to the minerals being claimed.
-It is a standard industry practice to locate and file a claim to obtain exclusive rights to the minerals that are being explored and developed.

 Is a patented mining claim private property?

 Is an unpatented mining claim considered real property?